tikismoke/domogik-pi2-sd-image/README.md

 In /etc/domoweb.cfg line 5 change rest_url to your pi2 IP.

-In /etc/domogik/domogik-mq-cfg change ip by your pi2 IP.

 Almost all plugins are install with this version in dev branch.